 - Agent 355 in Y: The Last Man dies this way shortly before the end of the story, just as she and Yorick have decided that they will.

 - Rei does this in Aeon Entelechy Evangelion as a variation of her first appearance.
-On other hand it could been all in Shinji's head (looking at Cosmic Horrors from up close is a bad idea for your sanity) and what really happened was a Dynamic Entry by Misato's team.
+On the other hand it could been all in Shinji's head (looking at Cosmic Horrors from up close is not a good thing for your sanity) and what really happened was a Dynamic Entry by Misato's team.

 - Fallout: Equestria: Steelhooves/Applesnack is on the wrong end of a Hellhound attack very early on in Chapter 39.
 This comes as a bit of a shock due to his status as a Canterlot ghoul, hence able to revive from most forms of damage.
 Turns out decapitation isn't something he can revive from.